 Most people avoid talking about suicide with people suffering from depression, mainly because no one wants the responsibility of accidentally triggering an attempt, not to mention the fear of saying something insensitive or stupid.
 The irony is that the opposite is true!

 Recent research shows that talking about suicide and discussing it openly reduces the risk of people actually trying it.
 Talking is the enemy of suicide!
 It is precisely because people are afraid to talk to potential victims about suicide that increases the risk they might try it.
 There is something very calming about talking openly about it.

 Depressives need to be able to express how it is they feel – that’s therapeutic in itself.
 Once it’s out in the open, both parties can breathe a sigh of relief.
 Individuals who are serious about taking their own lives are host about it and about the reasons for it.
 Talking about it can diminish the desire.
 That is why volunteer groups like The Samaritans are so useful.
 They have vast practical experience, patience and understanding at their fingertips.
 I would immediately recommend a client who tells me they are contemplating suicide that they pick up the phone and talk to someone who will be better able to help than I.

 There are many reasons why people take their own lives, but the main factor is the feeling of isolation and loneliness.

 Every A&E department has access to mental health professionals on a 24 hour a day basis – even on Christmas Day, which is one of the highest danger times.
 You can just walk in and ask to speak to someone, no questions asked.
 They will be able to help.

 * Professor Irving Kirsch’s book, The Emperors New Drugs – Exploding the Antidepressant Myth is a damning indictment of the pharmaceutical industry, is well worth a read.
-Highly recommended and an absolute must for any serious therapist.
+Highly recommended for any serious therapist.